Power of quantum measurement in simulating unphysical operations: Introduction

-In this work, we give an affirmative answer to this question by utilizing a quantum instrument to sample physical operations and simultaneously apply the sampled operation to the input state.
-We show that one quantum instrument is all you need to achieve an optimal simulation cost, which is significantly lower than the one attained by classical sampling in some cases.
-At the same time, we prove that the simulation cost of any Hermitian-preserving map is equal to the map's diamond norm, generalizing the result in Ref.~\cite{Regula2021a} and endowing diamond norm with a universal operational meaning in the simulation of Hermitian-preserving maps.
-To demonstrate the advantage of quantum sampling, we consider applications in retrieving faithful information from noisy quantum states and extracting entries from a state's density matrix, which are tasks closely related to error mitigation and quantum machine learning.
+In this work, we give an affirmative answer to this question by utilizing a quantum instrument to sample physical operations.
+It has been shown that every Hermitian-preserving map can be statistically decomposed to a quantum instrument with appropriate post-processing~\cite{buscemi2013direct}.
+Here, we rigorously study the simulation cost and the optimal protocol for simulating any Hermitian-preserving map using quantum instrument.
+We show that one quantum instrument is all you need to achieve an optimal simulation cost, which is significantly lower than the one attained by QPD in some cases.
+Meanwhile, we prove that the simulation cost of any Hermitian-preserving map is equal to the map's diamond norm, generalizing the result in Ref.~\cite{Regula2021a} and endowing diamond norm with a universal operational meaning in the simulation of Hermitian-preserving maps.
+To demonstrate the advantage of quantum instruments, we consider applications in retrieving faithful information from noisy states and extracting entries from a state's density matrix, which are tasks closely related to error mitigation and quantum machine learning.